leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 \end{figure}
 ```

-Another cool package that I like is hyperref.
+Another cool package that I like is `hyperref`.
 It makes the table of contents, images and chapters references, bibliography, etc, to hyperlinks!
 This way you can move through the document in an easy way.

 ```latex
 % add to CONFIGURATION section of mydoc.tex